proxmox/proxmox-offline-mirror/docs/introduction.rst

 What is Proxmox Offline Mirror?
 -------------------------------

-With Proxmox Offline Mirror (POM) you can manage a local apt mirror for all Proxmox and Debian projects package updates.
-You can also export this mirror to a external medium to update systems that cannot connect to the repositories via HTTP, for example due to being completely air-gapped.
-Finally you can also manage subscription for such restricted hosts.
+With the Proxmox Offline Mirror tool, you can manage a local apt mirror for all package updates for Proxmox and Debian projects.
+From this local apt mirror you can create an external medium, for example a USB flash drive or a local network share, to update systems which cannot access the package repositories directly via the internet.
+Such systems might be restricted by policies to access the public internet or are completely air-gapped.
+Finally, you can also manage subscriptions for such restricted hosts.

 This tool consists of two binaries: